You reach for a sports drink

 You wait hours to eat again

 Refueling within two hours of a workout is crucial for recovery.
 Carbohydrates replenish the stored energy your muscles used, and protein helps repair the small tears in your muscles that exercise creates, says Alissa Rumsey, MS, RD, CDN, CSCS, spokesperson for the Academy of Nutrition and Dietetics.
 Aim for 15 to 20 grams of protein for prime recovery, says Crandall.
 “That protein, when it comes back in, is helping you replenish and re-heal that muscle so you get growth instead of being degraded,” she says.
 “If you’re not refueling, it’s breaking down further.”
-Do you need more protein in your diet?

 Or you eat too soon